antonisdim/haystac/docs/_build/html/_sources/index.rst.txt

     -h, --help            show this help message and exit --dry-run
-    -m , --mode           Database creation mode for rip -o , --db-output      /path/to/what/used/to/be/query_name
+    -m , --mode           Database creation mode for rip -o , --db-output      Path to the database output directory.
-    -R REFSEQ_REP, --refseq-rep REFSEQ_REP
-                          Use the prokaryotic representative species of the RefSeq DB for the species id pipeline. only species no strains. either or both of with_refseq_rep and with_entrez_query should be set (default: False)
+    -R , --refseq-rep     Use the prokaryotic representative species of the RefSeq DB for the species id pipeline. only species no strains. either or both of with_refseq_rep and with_entrez_query should be set (default: False)
+    -MT , --mtDNA         Download mitochondrial genomes for eukaryotes only.
+Do not use with --refseq-rep or any queries for prokaryotes (default: False)
-    -q , --query          Actual NCBI query in the NCBI query language -Q , --query-file     Actual NCBI query in the NCBI query language -r , --rank           Taxonomic rank to perform the identifications on (genus, species, subspecies, serotype) <str> (default:
+    -q , --query          Actual NCBI query in the NCBI query language.
+Please refer to the documentation on how to construct one correctly.
+    -Q , --query-file     Actual NCBI query in the NCBI query language, stored in a simple text file.
+    -r , --rank           Taxonomic rank to perform the identifications on (genus, species, subspecies, serotype) <str> (default:
                           species)